dimispapa/crag-leader/README.md

 ## Acknowledgements
 - I want to express my gratitude to my mentors Rory Patrick Sheridan and Tim for the valuable help, guidance, useful tips and reviewing/testing my work.
 - I also want to thank my girlfriend Georgina and my friend Stelios, for using the app and providing feedback.
+- Thanks to Deloitte for my past experience and training using Python.